9 Budgeting Strategies for Single Parents

 It's important to have additional funds on hand in the event you run into a series of emergencies.

 Instead of turning to a credit card to pay for these unexpected expenses, you'll be prepared.

 Having an ample emergency fund can decrease your stress, turning crisis situations into mere annoyances.

 A good emergency fund has about three to six months worth of your expenses set aside

 How much money you have in your fund depends on how much money you spend (on average) over three to six months.

 So, if you determine that you spend on average about $3,500/month, most financial management experts will recommend that you have a minimum of $10,500 set aside for emergencies.

 Saving up for an emergency fund doesn't happen overnight.

-Janet Fowler, a contributor to Investopedia, says the point of the emergency fund is to avoid adding to your debt in a time of need.
+Ultimately, the point of the emergency fund is to avoid adding to your debt in a time of need.

 Solution: Set up a high-yield savings account with automatic deposit right from your paycheck.
 That way, you won't even have a chance to "miss" the money, or risk spending it on other things.